Access this content:

 CreditSight View Comment

-AS OF 06 Mar 2025CBA operates like a well-oiled machine in the Australian banking market.
+AS OF 14 May 2025CBA operates as a well-oiled machine in the Australian banking market.
 It has the leading position in mortgages and deposits, and is challenging NAB in business banking.
 An AUSTRAC penalty in 2018 damaged its reputation and remediation costs impacted earnings for a couple of years.
 The bank sold a number of its non-bank business and equity investments to simplify and focus on its core domestic businesses.
 Strong mortgage market and deposit competition had capped NIMs despite higher cash rates.
 Business banking growth has been stellar and highly profitable.
-Asset quality is comfortable and capital robust.
+Asset quality is comfortable.
+Its CET1 ratio though strong has declined to below ANZ’s.
 It is our preferred name amongst the Aussie banks.
-Its seniors are tight but its 03/34 Tier 2 trades fair.
+Its seniors are fair, and we prefer its shorter call and bullet Tier 2s, the NC29s and bullet 31s.

 Recommendation Changed: October 05, 2016